SFDO-Tooling/CumulusCI/docs/tasks.rst

 	 *Optional*

 	 List of dependencies to update.
 Defaults to project__dependencies.
 Each dependency is a dict with either 'github' set to a github repository URL or 'namespace' set to a Salesforce package namespace.
 Github dependencies may include 'tag' to install a particular git ref.
 Package dependencies may include 'version' to install a particular version.

+``-o skip_dependencies SKIPDEPENDENCIES``
+	 *Optional*

+	 List of dependencies to be skipped, including if they are present as transitive dependencies.
+Dependencies can be specified using the 'github' or 'namespace' keys (all other keys are not used).
+Note that this can cause installations to fail if required prerequisites are not available.

 ``-o namespaced_org NAMESPACEDORG``
 	 *Optional*